sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 **(NOTE: this feature has been tested only on a Lilygo TTGo VGA32 board, which has build-in uSD card slot.
 Pins from hardware.h are from that board, if using a regular ESP32 you must connect the SD card CS, CLK, MISO and MOSI signals to the ESP32 and update pins in hardware.h accordingly)**

-If using external micro sd card (USE_SD_CARD #defined in hardware.h), you must copy files from the `/data` subdirectory to the root of the sd card.
+If using external micro sd card (USE_SD_CARD #defined in config.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself).

 The SD card should be formatted in FAT16 / FAT32.